 Occupational Hearing Loss

 Occupational hearing loss is hearing loss that can be linked directly to your profession.
-Government agencies like OSHA (Occupational Safety and Health Administration) put rules in place for employers that limit an employee’s exposure to damaging sounds among other safety hazards.
+Government agencies put rules in place for employers that limit an employee’s exposure to damaging sounds among other safety hazards.
 Unfortunately, these precautions aren’t always enough.

 Hearing loss is a complex safety concern for firefighters.
 As these men and women face a greater risk of life-threatening injury or even death, it’s easy to forget about hearing loss.
 It also tends to happen slowly over many years.
 By the time a person realizes that it’s severe it’s already too late.

 Why It Takes So Long to Recognize Damage